The Youth (band): Going Major

 1993 witnessed the band’s signing to a major label.
 A few months after Eraserheads were signed to BMG Music Pilipinas, The Youth was contracted by Universal Music.
 This started the so-called “alternative music boom”.
-In 1994, the band released their debut album, "Album na Walang Pamagat" (trans.
-Album Without a Title).
+In 1994, the band released their debut album, "Album na Walang Pamagat" (Album Without a Title).
 It contained the carrier single "Multo sa Paningin (Multong Bakla)," which became an instant hit.
-Javier started writing songs.
-The Youth gained massive airplay on different radio stations across the nation, and the album was certified Platinum.
+Javier started writing songs and The Youth gained massive airplay on different radio stations across the nation, and the album was certified Platinum.

 In 1995, The Youth started recording their follow-up album, "Tao Po".
 However, the album's release was delayed due to the band's hectic schedule in doing concerts all over the country.
 In 1997, the much-awaited "Tao Po" was finally released.
 Though the album sales were similar to that of their debut album, the reviews were mixed, partly due to the local alternative rock's commercial decline.
 With lack of airplay and promotion, gigs slowly declined as well.

 Breakup/Post-The Youth/Reunion

-Relationships between members were a stress especially for the two opposing songwriters whose influences caused the break-up of the band.
+Relationships between members became strained for the two opposing songwriters whose influences caused the break-up of the band.
 Fans were in complete shock when frontman Dodong Cruz pursued a solo career and unexpectedly scored a deal with JML Records, marking the end of the band’s heyday.
 The two remaining members went ahead and formed Warehouse Club.
 Cruz's solo career was a moderate success as his debut album, Experimento hit gold status.
 As the label revamped into a newly formed Star Records, Cruz faded into obscurity for several years.

 Then in November 1999, The Youth reformed and performed at Mayric's.
-The gig was supposed to be a one-night reunion show only.
-However, the band’s magic was ever-present which inspired them to continue recording and get back into the mainstream.
+The gig was supposed to be a one-night reunion show only, but the resounding success of the gig inspired them to continue recording and get back into the mainstream.

 In 2004, the band released a song as part of the Jack Daniel's In Session: Manila compilation.
 The Youth is composed of Dodong Cruz as the band's vocalist and guitarist, Robert Javier on bass and vocals, and Erap Carrasco on drums.
 In 2004, the band released a song as part of the Jack Daniel's In Session: Manila compilation.

 In 2012, The Youth came back to the OPM rock music scene with their much awaited 5th and reunion album Pirata.

 In 2014, new guitarist Marquel Martin joined the group.
 The band is still doing gigs both local and international.
 You can still find them playing at the bars around the metro.
 2017 marked The Youth's much awaited recording come back for their latest single "Switek".

 On 2022, the band will release a reissue of their album "Pirata" on vinyl format.